What to do if…

 Do not do these things

-- Do not keep escalating or stacking laxatives, suppositories, or enemas to “force it” when your abdomen is distended and you feel nauseated, unless a clinician has advised you to.
+- Do not keep stacking laxatives, suppositories, or enemas to “force it” when your abdomen is distended and you feel nauseated, unless a clinician has told you to.

-- Do not force food or take a big sudden “fiber load” when you feel blocked and distended.
+- Do not force a large meal or a sudden heavy fiber load while you feel blocked and swollen.

-- Do not drive yourself if you’re weak, dizzy, confused, or actively vomiting—get a ride or call 911.
+- Do not drive yourself if you are weak, dizzy, confused, faint, or actively vomiting; get a ride or call 911.

 What to do now

-- Go to the ED now / call 911 if ANY of these apply:
+Go to an emergency department now, or call 911, if any of these apply:

 - You cannot pass stool or gas.